smrtdev06/privychat/REMOTE_MODE_GUIDE.md

-# Remote Mode Setup - Quick Guide
+# Remote Mode Setup - PrivyCalc

 ## What is Remote Mode?

-Your Capacitor app is configured in **REMOTE MODE** - it loads content from your published Replit server instead of bundled files.
+Your PrivyCalc Capacitor app is configured in **REMOTE MODE** - it loads content from your published Replit server instead of bundled files.

 ## Benefits